1946 Tipperary Senior Hurling Championship

-The 1946 Tipperary Senior Hurling Championship was the 56th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The 1946 Tipperary Senior Hurling Championship was the 55th staging of the Tipperary Senior Hurling Championship since its establishment by the Tipperary County Board in 1887.
+The championship ran from 27 October to 17 November 1946.

 Thurles Sarsfields were the defending champions.

-Thurles Sarsfields won the championship after a 4–05 to 0–03 defeat of Carrick Swans in the final.
-It was their 16th championship title overall and their third title in succession.
+The final was played on 17 November 1946 at Clonmel Sportsfield, between Thurles Sarsfields and Carrick Swans, in what was their first meeting in the final in 11 years.
+Thurles Sarsfields won the match by 4–05 to 0–03 to claim their 16th championship title overall and a third consecutive title.